ASadTurtle/WordGame/readMe.md

 This is to prevent save corruption, such as players not being able to traverse previous branches in later saves.

+### Credits

+- Christian Politis: Teaching me to use Git like someone who has seen a computer before.
+General advice for maintaining this project for my portfolio.
+My original Rubber Duck for this project.
+- Tank: The digital pet turtle who monitors my progress.
+Second rubber duck for this project.
+- Dad: Nodding while I explain my project, discussing old CYOA books and games he used to play.
+Advising to touch grass.

 ### Personal notes

 Ideas for chapter storage: